 You’ll likely recognize the yellow, red, and green packaging of this brand, found in most grocery stores and usually at a budget price point—perfect for creating sheet pans of do-it-yourself nacho bars.
 Calidad’s chips are made from yellow corn flour, called masa, and vegetable oil.

 Some tasters complain these chips are too salty, so if you’re salt averse or watching your sodium intake, you might want to skip.
 Other tasters love the thicker, extra crunchy texture of these chips and consider them the ideal shape and strength for building a pile of nachos that won’t break under the weight of hefty toppings, like protein, chili, and refried beans.

-Intended and Alternative Uses: The type of chip you choose will depend on how you plan to eat them: on their own, with dips, as nachos, etc. However, tortilla chips are a versatile pantry staple to keep on hand.
+The type of chip you choose will depend on how you plan to eat them: on their own, with a dip or salsa, as nachos, etc. Thicker, sturdier chips hold up better for dipping than thinner, lighter ones.
+Chip bowls or scoops are ideal for dipping.
+Beyond these uses, tortilla chips are a versatile pantry staple to keep on hand.
 They can be used as a crunchy topper for salads, soups, and burrito bowls.
 Simply crush them lightly by hand.
 They can also be crushed more finely into “crumbs” for an alternative to breadcrumbs for a crunchy coating on chicken breasts or as a binder in burgers and meatballs.

 If you serve the tortilla chips on their own, there are several different flavors to choose from.
 When served with a dip or a salsa, on the other hand, a lime-flavored or spicy tortilla chip might be overwhelming so a neutral, plain chip works better.
 Tortilla chips made of blue corn have a heartier taste than those made of white or yellow corn.